-- Napanee, Ontario – located in southeastern Ontario, approximately 45 kilometres west of Kingston.
+- Napanee, Ontario – located in southeastern Ontario, approximately 45 kilometers west of Kingston.

-- Port Hope, Ontario – located in Southern Ontario, approximately 158 kilometres west of Kingston on the north shore of Lake Ontario.
+- Port Hope, Ontario – located in Southern Ontario, approximately 158 kilometers west of Kingston on the north shore of Lake Ontario.

-- Cobourg, Ontario – located in Southern Ontario, approximately 95 kilometres east of Toronto, in Northumberland County.
+- Cobourg, Ontario – located in Southern Ontario, approximately 95 kilometers east of Toronto, in Northumberland County.

-- Brockville, Ontario – located in Eastern Ontario approximately 210 kilometres west of Montreal and 340 kilometres east of Toronto.
+- Brockville, Ontario – located in Eastern Ontario approximately 210 kilometers west of Montreal and 340 kilometers east of Toronto.

-- Cornwall, Ontario – located in Eastern Ontario approximately 110 kilometres southwest of Montreal.
+- Cornwall, Ontario – located in Eastern Ontario approximately 110 kilometers southwest of Montreal.

-- Petawawa, Ontario – located in Eastern Ontario in the Ottawa valley approximately 389 kilometres northeast of Toronto.
+- Petawawa, Ontario – located in Eastern Ontario in the Ottawa valley approximately 389 kilometers northeast of Toronto.

-- Russell, Ontario – located just southeast of Ottawa Ontario in eastern Ontario approximately 433 kilometres east of Toronto.
+- Russell, Ontario – located just southeast of Ottawa Ontario in eastern Ontario approximately 433 kilometers east of Toronto.